zero-to-mastery/resources/WebDevTools.md

 Things to look for if your editor has implementations for them.
 They will make your life a lot easier.

-* [EMMET](https://emmet.io/): Use shortcuts and shorthand to get work done faster (Plugin or Built-in).

-* [Code Linters](https://github.com/collections/clean-code-linters): Get immediate feedback on code logic or stylistic errors (Plugin or Built-in).

-* [Git](https://git-scm.com/): Source control is necessary (Plugin or Built-in).

-* [Prettier](https://prettier.io/): Automatic code formatting to standardize style across the codebase (Plugin or Built-in).

-* [Autoprefixer](https://atom.io/packages/autoprefixer): Shortcut browser-compatibility issues for CSS/SCSS (Plugin or Built-in).
+* [Atom File-icons](https://atom.io/packages/file-icons) Assigns file extension icons and colors.

 * [Atom Live Server](https://atom.io/packages/atom-live-server) Launch simple development HTTP server with live reload.

-* [Atom tern-js](https://atom.io/packages/atom-ternjs) JavaScript code intelligence for Atom - auto complete suggestion

-* [Atom File-icons](https://atom.io/packages/file-icons) Assigns file extension icons and colors.

 * [Atom Minimap](https://atom.io/packages/minimap) A preview of the full source code.